AnthonySuper/AnthonySuper.github.io/blog/_drafts/i-kinda-get-why-people-hate-ai.md

 I've never seen this with any technological development, ever, in my life.
 Henry Ford did not market the Model T as "a machine that will eventually cause environmental destruction, social isolation via car dependency, and health issues from pollution."
 The guy who invented penicillin didn't say "one day this will lead to MRSA."
+People generally try to market new technologies by telling you their upsides, not their downsides.

 But Microsoft's AI CEO is saying [AI is going to take everybody's job](https://www.businessinsider.com/microsoft-ai-ceo-mustafa-suleyman-white-collar-tasks-automation-prediction-2026-2).
 And Sam Altman is saying that AI will [wipe out *entire categories* of jobs](https://www.yahoo.com/news/articles/sam-altman-says-openai-poised-130000116.html).